What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 Can children really catch COVID-19?

 Yes.
-Individuals of all ages, including babies, toddlers, and children and teens of all ages can contract the virus that causes COVID-19 as well as spread it to others.
+Individuals of all ages, including babies, toddlers, children and teens can contract the virus that causes COVID-19 as well as spread it to others.

 What are the risks of my child being unvaccinated?

 Those who are unvaccinated have the greatest risk of infection and severe disease from COVID-19, including hospitalization and death.
 This is true for children of all ages, including babies and toddlers.
-Children are also at risk of a dangerous inflammatory condition called MIS-C which can occur several weeks after COVID-19 infection.
+Children are also at risk of a dangerous inflammatory condition called multisystem inflammatory syndrome in children (MIS-C) which can occur several weeks after COVID-19 infection.

 Vaccination will help protect your little ones and reduce their risk of severe disease, hospitalizations, or developing long-term COVID-19 complications.